NanoComp/meep/doc/docs/Parallel_Meep.md

 Installing Parallel Meep
 ------------------------

-To install the parallel version of Meep, you must have a version of MPI installed on your system: see the [installation manual](Meep_Installation#MPI_(parallel_machines).md).
+To install the parallel version of Meep, you must have a version of MPI installed on your system.
+See the [Installation manual](Installation.md#mpi-parallel-machines).

 We also *strongly* recommend installing the HDF5 with parallel I/O support if you are going to run with more than a few processors. (configure HDF5 with `--enable-parallel`; you may also have to set the `CC` environment variable to `mpicc`.)
 Unfortunately, the parallel HDF5 library then does not work with serial code, so you have may have to choose to install either the serial or the parallel Meep, but not both.